netw0rm/atlaskit/README.md

 ### Modifying ESLint rules

-In order to modify the ESLint rules, you can add the rules to the `.eslintrc` file in the `eslint-config-ak-base` package.
+In order to modify the ESLint rules, you can add the rules to the `.eslintrc` file in the `eslint-config-base` package.

 The packages are linked to the main atlaskit directory so that the new eslint configuration will be effective immediately.